 When you have chronic (or even occasional) dry eye, your eye may produce stringy mucus.
 This can result in an accumulation of eye crust that’s gritty or sticky.

 If eye crust is your only symptom, you can probably treat it at home.

-The American Academy of Ophthalmology puts emphasis on washing your hands before you try to rub any morning goop out of your eyes.
-It’s hard to resist the impulse to simply wipe crust from your eyes, but your hands often carry bacteria and germs.
+The American Academy of Ophthalmology emphasizes washing your hands before you try to rub any morning goop out of your eyes.
+It can be hard to resist the impulse to wipe the crust from your eyes, but your hands often carry bacteria and germs.

-If your eyes feel gritty or dry after wiping out the crust, you may want to use eye drops to hydrate your eyeballs and get ready for the day.
-Hydrating eye drops or saline solution are available over-the-counter and can cleanse your eye of any remaining film or gunk.
+If your eyes feel gritty or dry after wiping out the crust, you may want to use eye drops to hydrate your eyeballs and prepare for the day.
+Hydrating eye drops or saline solution are available over the counter and can help cleanse your eye of any remaining film or gunk.